abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/share_pod_GPU_access_to_ephemeral_container_with_abcdesktop.md

 ```

-- Run comand lines into an ephemeral container
+Run commands inside an ephemeral container.

-Start an application like `firefox` on web interface
+Start an application such as `firefox` from the web interface.

-Get pod description to read the ephemeral container name
+Retrieve the pod description to identify the ephemeral container name:

 ```
 kubectl describe  pods fry-02f18  -n abcdesktop
 ```

-The name of the ephemeral container is `philip-j--fry-firefox-745f9`
+The ephemeral container name is `philip-j--fry-firefox-745f9`:

 ```
 ...